AMMorsy/anonymous-chat/README.md

-🕶️ Anon-Chat

-Anon-Chat is a minimalist, terminal-style anonymous chat application built with Node.js + Socket.IO.
-Users interact entirely through slash commands (/create, /join, /help) in a retro terminal UI.

-No accounts.
-No tracking.
-No persistence.
-Rooms exist in memory (DEV mode) and vanish on restart.

-✨ Features

-🔐 Anonymous by default (auto-generated handles)

-🖥 Terminal-style web UI

-💬 Real-time chat via WebSockets (Socket.IO)

-🏗 In-memory room system (DEV mode)

-⚡ Zero database required

-🌍 Works behind Nginx + Cloudflare

-🔁 Hot-reload friendly with PM2

-🧠 How It Works
-User Flow

-User opens the site

-Socket connects automatically

-User types commands:

-/create <roomname>

-/join <roomcode>

-Messages are broadcast in real time

-Rooms live in memory only

-🧪 Supported Commands
-Command	Description
-/help	Show available commands
-/create <roomname>	Create a new chat room
-/join <roomcode>	Join an existing room
-/leave	Leave current room
-<message>	Send message to room
-🏗 Tech Stack
+Anon-Chat

+Anon-Chat is a lightweight, terminal-style anonymous chat application built with Node.js and Socket.IO.
+Users interact exclusively through typed commands inside a browser-based terminal interface.

+The system is designed for simplicity, anonymity, and fast deployment.

+Overview

+Anon-Chat provides real-time chat rooms without user accounts, cookies, or persistent storage.
+Rooms exist only in memory (development mode) and are destroyed when the server restarts.

+The project intentionally avoids frameworks on the frontend and databases on the backend to keep the architecture transparent and easy to extend.

+Core Features

+Anonymous chat (no login, no identity)

+Terminal-style web interface

+Real-time messaging via WebSockets

+Command-based interaction model

+In-memory room management (DEV mode)

+Works behind Nginx and Cloudflare

+HTTPS-ready

+PM2 process management

+User Commands

+Users interact with the system using slash commands.

+/help
+/create <room-name>
+/join <room-code>
+/leave

+Command Behavior

+/help
+Displays available commands and usage.

+/create <room-name>
+Creates a new chat room and automatically joins it.

+/join <room-code>
+Joins an existing room by its code.

+/leave
+Leaves the current room.

+Any other text
+Is sent as a message to the current room.

+Technology Stack
 Backend

 Node.js